MahnurA/MahnurA.github.io/_posts/2019-03-26-C-for-loops-and-signal-handling.markdown

 # Why does the signal handler not work when C code is compiled with the **-std=c99** flag?

-Since I was using gcc, by default, my code is compiled with the gnu89 standard.
-This does not support loops where the variable is declared within the condition bracket, but does support signal handlers.
-By default, gcc does not explicitly follow any ANSI/ISO C standards.
-For versions below 5.1.0, the default version is roughly equivalent to **-std=gnu90**, which is the 1989/1990 C standard with GNU-specific extensions.
-For version 5.1.0 the default is **-std-gnu11**.

-I have gcc version 4.8.4, which resulted in loops not working the way I wanted them to.

 When I was adding the **-std=c99** flag, I was explicitly directing that the code be compiled by the C standard C99 which should have allowed signals to work normally as according to the signals() man page [https://linux.die.net/man/2/signal](https://linux.die.net/man/2/signal),  **signal()** conforms to C89, C99 and POSIX.1-2001.

-However, its portability varies greatly, “In the original UNIX systems, when a handler that was established using **signal()** was invoked by the delivery of a signal, the disposition of the signal would be reset to **SIG_DFL**, and the system did not block delivery of further instances of the signal,” and that System V also provided similar semantics.
+However, its portability varies greatly, *“In the original UNIX systems, when a handler that was established using **signal()** was invoked by the delivery of a signal, the disposition of the signal would be reset to **SIG_DFL**, and the system did not block delivery of further instances of the signal,”* and that System V also provided similar semantics.

 The situation on Linux is as follows: The kernel's **signal()** system call provides System V semantics.